High Performance Baseball Program FAQ

 • 14U+: under $5,000

-Travel, accommodations, and tournament fees are not included.
+Travel and accommodations are not included.

 Our goal is to provide exceptional value compared to private programs, while maintaining community accessibility.